 May 14, The San Juan moored at Haakonsvern Naval Base in Bergen, Norway, for a four-day port call; Brief stop west off Brensholmen, Norway, for a personnel transfer on May 31 and June 2.

-June 8, SSN 751 moored at Her Majesty Naval Base (HMNB) Clyde in Faslane, Scotland, for a three-day port call; Moored at HMNB Clyde again from July 18-28.
+June 8, SSN 751 moored at Her Majesty's Naval Base (HMNB) Clyde in Faslane, Scotland, for a three-day port call; Moored at HMNB Clyde again from July 18-28.

 September 9, The San Juan moored at Berth 2, Pier 1 on Naval Station Rota, Spain, for a five-day port call.

-September 23, USS San Juan moored at Pier 33S on NSB New London following a six-month deployment.
+September 23, USS San Juan moored at Pier 33S on Naval Submarine Base New London following a six-month deployment.